rsuller/chips_automated_testing/README.md

    - set Checkstyle version back to 8.10.1
    - Add path to configuration file `companieshouse_checks.xml` with a suitable description.
 E.g. CH checkstyle
    - Violations will be flagged when running tests through the command line or can be run in IntelliJ from the Checkstyle tab

+### Feature/Scenario Tagging
+All tags should be lowercase, with underscores used for any spaces between words.
+The following guidelines should be adhered to at the feature/scenario level:

+Feature tags:
+1. (Required) The section of Chips corresponds to the feature.
+For example `@insolvency/@company_addresses/@company_officers`
+2. (Optional) the sub-section above that the feature corresponds to, if applicable.
+For example:
+   `@liquidation/@administration/@receivership`
+3. (Required) The form(s) that are covered by the scenarios within the feature file.
+For example:
+   `@liq13 @liq14`

+Scenario tags:
+1. (required) The filing method of the scenario under test.
+For example:
+   `@electronic/@fes_scanned/@paper`
+2. (optional) The specific form tag is being tested in the scenario.
+Useful if more than one form type is being tested within the feature.
+For example:
+   `@liq13/@liq14`